mhmdkardosha/CAT-Reloaded-2025-Data-Science-Roadmap/readme.md

                 <ol>
                     <li>🏆 Complete Understanding Data Visualization course.</li>
                     <li>🏆 Complete Corey Schafer's course.</li>
-                    <li>💡 Practice and document all what you learnt in a notebook.</li>
+                    <li>💡 Practice and document all that you learned in a notebook.</li>
                 </ol>
             </td>
         </tr>